-The PF-30 series filter can be lifted from the bottom of the filter skid with the skid fully supported.
-If the unit is hoisted, lifting straps must be placed under the bottom of the filter skid and should not come in contact with the filter components.
+The PF-50 series filter can be lifted from the bottom of the filter or skid and must be fully supported.
+If the unit is hoisted, lifting straps must be placed through the lifting lugs of the filter (if supplied) and should not come in contact with the filter components.